-The main task of Packet Filter is to inspect the packets sent to the attacked destinations and to generate filtering rules that isolate the malicious traffic.
-For packet inspection, Packet Filter uses the same capturing engines also used by Packet Sensor.
-To load-balance Packet Filter on multiple CPU cores, use the same configuration required by Packet Sensor.
+Packet Filter's main task is to inspect the packets sent to the attacked destinations and to generate dynamic filtering rules that isolate the malicious traffic.
+To load-balance Packet Filter on multiple CPU cores, use the same Capturing Engine required by Packet Sensor.

-When a filtering rule is generated, Packet Filter can report it and apply it on the local software firewall (NetFilter), in-NIC hardware filter, BGP FlowSpec-capable router or third-party filtering appliance.
+When it generates a filtering rule, Packet Filter reports it and applies it on the local software firewall (Netfilter), in-NIC hardware filter, BGP FlowSpec-capable router or third-party filtering appliance.

-The software firewall used by Packet Filter does not use the connection tracking mechanism specific to stateful firewalls or IPSes, and this ensures a much better filtering and routing performance during spoofed attacks and SYN floods.
-However, the filtering and packet-forwarding capacity may not be line-rate during powerful attacks with small packets.
+The software firewall used by Packet Filter does not use the connection tracking mechanism specific to stateful firewalls or IPSes.
+This ensures a much better filtering and routing performance during spoofed attacks and SYN floods.
+However, the filtering and packet-forwarding capacity may still not be line-rate, especially during powerful attacks with small packets.

-Packet Filter supports 10Gbps line-rate hardware packet filtering on:
+Packet Filter provides guaranteed line-rate hardware packet filtering on:

-- > Chelsio T4/T5 network adapters.
-Packet Filter can program 486 LE-TCAM filter rules that block traffic towards source/destination IPv4/IPv6 addresses, source/destination TCP/UDP port and IP protocol. - Intel 82599 chipset network adapters, such as Intel X520, Intel X540, HP X560.
-Packet Filter can program 4096 filter rules that block source or destination IPv4 addresses. - Silicom Intelligent Director adapters.
+- > Chelsio T5 or T6 network adapters.
+On the Chelsio T5 or T6, Packet Filter is able to program 486 LE-TCAM filter rules to block traffic for source/destination IPv4/IPv6 addresses, source/destination TCP/UDP ports and IP protocols - ➤ Intel 82599 chipset network adapters, such as Intel X520, Intel X540, HP X560.
+Packet Filter is able to program 4096 filter rules to block IPv4 addresses, but either sources or destinations, not both

-To increase the packet filtering capacity to 40 Gbit/s, 100 Gbit/s or more, define a Filter Cluster that aggregates multiple Packet Filters running on different servers equipped with 10 Gbit/s network adapters.
-To split and distribute the traffic evenly, use a hardware load balancer or equal-cost multipath routing.
+To increase the packet filtering capacity to 40 Gbit/s, 100 Gbit/s or more, define a Filter Cluster and configure it to aggregate multiple Packet Filters running on different servers equipped with 10 Gbit/s network adapters.
+To split and distribute the traffic evenly, use a hardware load balancer or equal-cost multi-path routing.